Analysis¶

 >>> fig.show()

-- Random strategy should have a similar number of orders to be comparable
+- The random strategy should have a similar number of orders to allow comparison.

 Trade history¶

-- Trade history is a human-readable DataFrame that lists orders and extends them with valuable information on entry trades, exit trades, and positions.
+- Trade history is a human-readable DataFrame listing orders, extended with useful details about entry trades, exit trades, and positions.

 Get the trade history of a random portfolio with one signal